Updates related to COVID-19

 - Animal Brigade service club is suspended.

-- Non-emergency surrenders of owned animals are asked to postpone their appointments.
+- Emergency surrenders of owned animals are being prioritized.

 Susan M. Markel Veterinary Hospital